-Includes non-recoverable maintenance capital expenditures from all segments including cash contributions to fund maintenance capital expenditures for our equity investments.
-Expenditures are primarily related to contributions to Bruce Power to fund our proportionate share of their maintenance capital expenditures.
+Includes non-recoverable maintenance capital expenditures from all segments including cash contributions to fund our proportionate share of maintenance capital expenditures for our equity investments which are primarily related to contributions to Bruce Power.

 COMPARABLE FUNDS GENERATED FROM OPERATIONS

 Comparable funds generated from operations, a non-GAAP measure, helps us assess the cash generating ability of our operations by excluding the timing effects of working capital changes.